Transform your organisation with Indigenous cultural awareness

 Is it okay to just say “Aboriginal cultural awareness training”?

+Aboriginal and Torres Strait Islander peoples are the first inhabitants of Australia.
 Aboriginal people comprise diverse Aboriginal nations, each with their own language and traditions and have historically lived on mainland Australia, Tasmania, or on many of the continent’s offshore islands.

 Torres Strait Islander peoples come from the islands of the Torres Strait, between the tip of Cape York in Queensland and Papua New Guinea.
 Torres Strait Islanders are of Melanesian origin with their own distinct identity, history, and cultural traditions.
 Many Torres Strait Islanders live on mainland Australia.